 Diane Vukovic is a vegan mom, sculptress, US expat, and the founder of PlenteousVeg.com, a website which gives straight-forward nutritional advice about how to be a healthy vegan in a meat-eater’s world.
 When she isn’t deducing veggie nutritional facts, she is probably dancing crazily with her daughter, traveling somewhere in Eastern Europe, or hosting a vegan potluck.

-Kristin Wald lives in Northern New Jersey with her husband and two pre-school children.
-She also writes for local websites Baristakids and Baristanet and coordinates social media for small businesses in her area.
+Kristin Wald lives in Northern New Jersey with her husband and two children.
+She also writes for local website Baristanet and trains student teachers for Rutgers University.
 With a background in education and over a decade of teaching high school English in Brooklyn, Kristin focuses on encouraging families to read at home and works with organizations to promote literacy and access to books for all children.
 She has reviewed several books for Vegbooks, including Presidential Pets, Eye of the Wild: Cheetah and Gorilla, The Giant Book of Giants and Cassandra’s Angel.

 Homa Woodrum and her husband are both Nevada attorneys and parents of a girl (5) and a boy (3).
 They have both been ethical vegetarians for many years.
 Their daughter has multiple food allergies, a list that has been changing and currently includes peanuts, tree nuts, oats, and sesame.
 Homa blogs about allergy friendly cooking and family activities Oh Mah Deehness!, named after her daughter’s former way of saying “oh my goodness,” though her blogging has slowed down since returning to active legal practice in 2012 and launching her own law firm in 2014.
 Originally from the U.K., Homa has lived in such far flung places as Alaska before settling in Las Vegas, Nevada.
 She’s got a knack for discovering some of the most surprising veg-friendly books, and she’s reviewed a number of books for Vegbooks, including Whooo Loves You?, One Red Apple, The Bugabees: Friends with Food Allergies and The Book About Moomin, Mymble, and Little My.